 Spanish Bay Beach

 Spanish Bay Beach is one of the prettiest beaches in Monterey County.
 Visitors can enjoy sunbathing or picnicking at this popular beach.
 This wide stretch of beach is backed by sand dunes, but it’s not safe to swim.

 Monterey Bay is one of the best places in California for whale watching.

 The Carmel entrance to 17-Mile Drive is right next to the Lodge at Pebble Beach and the famous golf course attached to it.
 You can hit all the same stops if you start in Carmel, just in reverse order, although we prefer to end there because the exit will take you right into downtown Carmel, one of the most charming small towns in the Monterey area.

-If you’d like to see the drive for yourself and you want to make sure you’re reaching all the best stops, we recommend taking our own Scenic 17-Mile Self-Guided Driving Tour, available through the Action Tour Guide app on iOS and Android devices.
+If you’d like to see the drive for yourself and you want to make sure you’re reaching all the best stops, we recommend taking our own Scenic 17-Mile Self-Guided Driving Tour.

 If you like the tour, I recommend subscribing to Action+, which includes all of our tours in a single, year-long package.
 Travel all year and take our self-guided tours with you wherever you go!